 As well as holding people in detention, the Australian government also uses a form of detention referred to as ‘community detention’, where people live in the community but in a specified place determined by the government (known as ‘residence determinations’), under certain restrictions.
 The number of people in community detention has decreased in recent years.

-The first graph below shows where people in community detention live.
+The first graph shows the number of people who have been in community detention for different periods of time.